Chapter 4: Construction Details, Section 28: Concrete Bases

 For preliminary review and inspections, do the following:

-- Obtain the contractor’s quality control plan, which details the methods the contractor will use to ensure quality of work.
+- Obtain the contractor’s quality control plan, which details the methods the contractor will use to assure quality of work.
 Review the quality control plan for conformance with the Standard Specifications

 - Verify that Form CEM-3101, “Notice of Materials to Be Used,” includes the aggregate, cement, and curing material.
 Refer to Section 6-202, “Responsibilities for Acceptance of Manufactured or Fabricated Materials and Products,” of this manual for additional information.